open/close all folders

 - There is also a short story by Philip K. Dick, called Strange Eden, that successfully makes every mistake about evolution mentioned here.
 It's about an astronaut that finds an attractive and immortal female Goddess-like alien on a far-away world.
 Immediately he wants to sleep with her, but she warns him that in doing so he will magically begin to rapidly evolve.
 Thinking that this will lead him to become a superior being like her (and for the obvious reason), the astronaut accepts the offer.
 However, it turns out that humanity's set evolutionary path is that we will evolve into bestial cat-creatures — exactly why is never stated — and so the astronaut is stuck as the alien woman's pet forever.

-- The New Outer Limits: Serum form, a meek bio-anthropologist developed it and used it on himself, turning him into an aggressive quasi-caveman.
+- The Outer Limits (1995): In the episode "Descent", a meek bio-anthropologist developed one in serum form and then used it on himself, turning him into an aggressive quasi-caveman.

 - Star Trek several examples: